-However, there might be scenarios in which an entity has the possibility to choose between fulfilment, cancellation or transfer.
-If in a specific situation the entity consciously decides to fulfil the obligation although a transfer or cancellation would be obviously much cheaper, then the entity should analyse whether the difference or part of the difference between the fulfilment value and the lower price may qualify as an intangible asset.
-This may, for example, be the case if an entity believes that fulfilment of a customer-related obligation by the entity is necessary to improve and not just to maintain the relationship with the customer.
-In such a situation the entity actually does both, fulfil the obligation and acquire a customer relationship asset and the accounting should reflect this multiple element characteristic of the transaction.
-There may, however, be other scenarios in which the reason for fulfilling an obligation despite an available less costly alternative would not qualify for separate accounting.
+There are scenarios in which the reason why an entity chooses to fulfil an obligation rather than to cancel or transfer it at a lower price may qualify as an intangible asset.
+This may, for example, be the case if an entity believes that fulfilment of a customerrelated obligation by the entity improves the relationship with the customer compared to an available cancellation or transfer.
+In such a scenario the entity actually does both, fulfil the obligation and acquire a customer relationship asset and the accounting should reflect this multiple element characteristic of the transaction.
+There may, however, be other scenarios in which the reason for fulfilling an obligation despite available less costly settlement alternatives does not qualify for separate accounting.